loharsamir/Trippin-Hotel-Booking/README.md

-# 🌍 WanderLust - Villa Listing Web App
+# 🌍 Trippin - Villa Listing Web App

 WanderLust is a full-stack villa listing web app.
 Users can explore beautiful listings, filter by category, and manage listings with authentication and authorization.